MarcoBonato2007/MarcoBonato2007/README.md

 - Basic projects such as a wordle bot, hangman, etc.
 - A Discord bot, made using the [Discord API](https://discord.com/developers/docs/intro/) and the [Hikari library](https://www.hikari-py.dev/)
 - Data analysis, done on scraped YouTube data using the Python [Requests library](https://pypi.org/projects/requests/) and [Jupyter notebook](https://jupyter.org/)
-- Coding a neural network from scratch in Python
+- Coding a neural network from scratch in Python, to use with the [MNIST Database](https://yann.lecun.com/exdb/mnist/)

 ## Hobbies and things I find fun